-Course Outcomes The students are expected to be able to demonstrate the following knowledge, skills, and attitudes after completing this course
+Course Outcomes The students are expected to be able to demonstrate the following

 - 1. Understand the basic concepts and results related to space curves, tangents, normals and surfaces. - 2.
 Explain the geometry of different types of curves and spaces. - 3.
 Utilize Geodesics, it's all related terms, properties and theorems. - 4.
-Understand the concept of Differential Manifold - 5.
+Understand the concept of Differential Manifold. - 5.
 Understand the concept of Contravariant and covariant vectors and tensors.